'Millions of masks' expected as 3M faces pressure over equipment exports | CBC News

 Trudeau addressed the dispute during his Friday briefing, stating that failing to send supplies destined for Canada "could end up hurting Americans as much as it hurts anybody else."

-But the prime minister said Saturday that he wasn't seeking retaliatory measures against the U.S. — such as blocking Canadian nurses from Windsor, Ont., from travelling across the American border to Detroit.
+But the prime minister said Saturday that he wasn't seeking retaliatory measures against the U.S. — such as blocking Canadian nurses from Windsor, Ont., from travelling across the American border to work in Detroit.

 "We are not looking at retaliatory measures or measures that are punitive.
 We know that it is in both of our interests to continue to work collaboratively and co-operatively," Trudeau said.